 Based on the idea of having everything under one roof, Black Brick comprises apartments, hotel rooms, working and socializing spaces.
 The building houses co-working and meeting areas, a small library, a private cinema, a boxing gym, a meditation garden, and cafes.
 The interior reflects an industrial design with murals by local artists.
 Hospitality services such as on-site management, apartment servicing and room service are also available.

 Short and long term guests are catered for.
 There are one and two bedroom apartments on the upper floors available for purchase or rental while the boutique hotel on the lower levels has 75 rooms.
-The open-plan hotel rooms are spacious and feature working, lounging and sleeping areas, with designer furniture from Weylandts and stylish black appliances in the fully equipped kitchenettes.
+The open-plan hotel rooms are spacious and feature working, lounging and sleeping areas, with designer furniture and stylish black appliances in the fully equipped kitchenettes.
 You can expect ultra-comfortable beds, USB charging points and super-fast fibre internet.
 In keeping with the millennial ethos, when you switch on the smart television, you will find Netflix instead of traditional TV channels.

 Once you check in, you become a temporary member of the Black Brick Club.
 If you’re not staying there, you can still join the club by paying a monthly membership fee.
 This entitles you to take advantage of the available facilities and participate in events, which include weekly boot camps, cinema screenings, educational workshops and rooftop yoga.
 A digital board in the lobby displays the events for the week.